 An updated TSIA exam (TSIA2) was launched on January 11, 2021.
 TSIA2 has taken the place of the previous TSIA exam.
 If you meet the college readiness benchmarks with the previous TSIA exam, the scores will be valid for 5 years from the date that you took the exam.
 The same will be the case for the TSIA2 exam.
 The TSIA2 will differ from the TSIA by having reading and writing combined into one section which will be called the English Language Arts Reading (ELAR) section.
 There will still be a Mathematics section for the exam.

 Many students who will attend Blinn need to have their skills in Reading, Writing, and Mathematics assessed prior to enrolling in college-level coursework.
 Blinn uses the Texas Success Initiative (TSI) Assessment to determine the proper placement in coursework based on the student’s skills in the respected area.

-The TSI Assessment is an untimed computerized test to be taken in three sections:
+The TSI Assessment is an untimed computerized test to be taken in two sections:

 Where necessary, you may be given an additional diagnostic test on a particular subject.
 This test is designed to provide more detailed information regarding your academic strengths and weaknesses.
 This will allow advisors to place the student in the proper coursework to enable the student to be successful in their academic pursuits.

 At this time, all TSIA testing is offered online or remote.